StatistikStadtZuerich/documentation/using_mybinder.org.md

 It may take some time to start the notebook.
 Afterwards it can be directly used.

 ## Known Issues
+* In mybinder the access to SPARQL is not running yet.
+The reason is, that mybinder.org blocks 8443 the port we would currently need.
 * Not set to "trusted" yet.

 ## Licensing